Orifice Calculator

 w is the static pressure loss occurring from a distance of approximately D upstream of the orifice to a distance of approximately 6D downstream of the orifice.
 It is not the same as differential pressure.
 Differential pressure is measured at the exact locations specified in ISO (1991) (shown in the above figures).
 Km is computed to allow you to design pipe systems with orifices and incorporate their head loss.
 Head loss is computed as h=KmV2/(2g) where V is the pipe velocity.

-Discharge Coefficients for Pipe Flow Rate (ISO, 1998)
+Discharge Coefficients (ISO, 1998)

 Equation and applicability: